Understanding the Chinese-Russian alliance

 I do not think that there has ever in history been such intense interaction between two leaders of two Great Powers.
 Moreover we see only the tip of the iceberg.
 As I have discussed previously, the Kremlin website never publishes details of President Putin’s telephone conversations with President Xi, though it is a certainty that they happen regularly.
 Given the intensity of their other interactions I would not be surprised if they speak at least once a month.
 Probably there is a regular schedule for their calls.

-The key point about President Xi’s and President Putin’s latest meeting is that over and above the various economic agreements they are clearly coordinating their positions in advance 0f what is likely to be a difficult G20 summit.
+The key point about President Xi’s and President Putin’s latest meeting is that over and above the various economic agreements they are clearly coordinating their positions in advance of what is likely to be a difficult G20 summit for them both.

 President Xi will be looking for President Putin’s support in his almost certainly fraught conversations with President Trump on the North Korean issue.
 It is known that Trump and Xi had what appears to have been a difficult telephone conversation a few days ago, during which Xi warned Trump of the ongoing deterioration of their relations.
 Here is how the Financial Times reports it